wuyichen24/system-design-knowledge/patterns/external_api_patterns/Backends_For_Frontends.md

 ## Solution
 ### Concepts
-- Uses different backends for different types of frontends.
+- Restricts the use of backends to one specific user interface or application.

 ### Implementation
 - Frontend-focused backend services should only contain client-specific logic and behavior.
 General business logic and other global features should be managed elsewhere in your application.